Russian prime minister angers Ukraine by visiting Crimea

 NO AGREEMENT AT TALKS

-Ukraine sent a protest note to Moscow over Medvedev's trip, declaring that "the visit of an official person to the territory of another state without preliminary agreement is a crude violation of the rules of the international community."
+Ukraine sent a protest note to Moscow over Medvedev's trip, declaring that an official visit to its territory without its consent "is a crude violation of the rules of the international community."

-Medvedev landed in Simferopol hours after U.S. Secretary of State John Kerry met Russian Foreign Minister Sergei Lavrov in Paris late on Sunday and reiterated that Washington considered Russia's actions in Crimea "illegal and illegitimate".

 The United States and Russia's top diplomats also continued talks by phone on Monday, officials said.
 A senior State Department official said Lavrov's call was to inform Kerry of the pullback of one battalion from the border.